avoss19/CSCI474-Project2/README.txt

 We ran into a weird bug where when you run the project2WithAllAlgorithms.c file, the first entry on 3 of our tables are incorrect.
 Along with this the last entry on the 3rd table is incorrect.
 We were unable to figure out why this is occuring.
 We are all very confused about why it is happening.
+We had originally coded our algorithms in separate files, and when you run them independently, they work just fine.